t-will-gillis/T_Will_Gillis_Portfolio/README.md

 ![](/images/life-gdp_pc_per_country_per_year.png)

 # Project 4: [Mobile App](https://github.com/t-will-gillis/CBDB)
-#### HTML, CSS, JavaScript, JQuery Mobile, MongoDB, Monaca Mobile App Platform
+#### HTML, CSS, JavaScript, jQuery Mobile, MongoDB, Monaca Mobile App Platform

 **Description:** Mobile application, here specifically a 'Comic Book Data Base.'
 The link is to the index.html, stylesheet.css, main.js files, as well as to the Android APK.
 The app features a user registration and login with strong password checking, forms for entering collection data, saving data using MongoDB nonrelational database management system, data edit and retrieval, and logout.

+The app is written within the Monaca Platform using jQuery Mobile JavaScript framework and can be deployed for Android, Apple, Microsoft, or as a Progressive Web App.

-- **Code:** HTML, CSS, JavaScript, JQuery Mobile, MongoDB
+- **Code:** HTML, CSS, JavaScript, jQuery Mobile, MongoDB
 - **Packages/ Platforms:** Monaca Mobile App Development Platform

 ![](/images/Screenshots.png)